SciML/Catalyst.jl/docs/src/model_creation/example/basic_CRN_library.md

 plot(oplt, splt, jplt; lw = 2, size=(800,800), layout = (3,1))
 plot!(bottom_margin = 3Plots.Measures.mm) # hide
 ```
+Note that, due to the large amounts of the species involved, teh stochastic trajectories are very similar to the deterministic one.

 ## [SIR infection model](@id basic_CRN_library_sir)
 The [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) is the simplest model of the spread of an infectious disease.
 While the real system is very different from the chemical and cellular processes typically modelled with CRNs, it (and several other epidemiological systems) can be modelled using the same CRN formalism.
 The SIR model consists of three species: susceptible ($S$), infected ($I$), and removed ($R$) individuals, and two reaction events: infection and recovery.